Expensify/react-native-onyx/README.md

 # Development

-`react-native` bundles source using the `metro` bundler. `metro` does not follow symlinks, so we can't use `npm link` to use a local version of Onyx during development
+`react-native` bundles source using the `metro` bundler. `metro` does not follow symlinks, so we can't use `npm link` to link a local version of Onyx during development

 To quickly test small changes you can directly go to `node_modules/react-native-onyx` in the parent project and:
 - tweak original source if you're testing over a react-native project